monjiapawne/subnetting-playwright-tui/README.md

-# subnetting-practice-tui
+# subnetting-playwright-tui

-A quick test project that wraps the [subnetting.net](https://www.subnetting.net/) subnetting practice game in a terminal UI.
+A terminal-based subnetting practice tool that wraps the subnetting.net game into a fast, keyboard-driven interface.
-Uses Playwright to scrape questions/answers and Rich + Blessed to render a simple TUI with a timer.
+Built with Playwright for headless scraping and Rich + Blessed for rendering an interactive TUI with a live timer.

-Made to practice subnetting without a browser, just keyboard in the terminal.
+![Preview](preview.png)

+Practice subnetting directly in your terminal!

+> ⚙️ Designed for personal and educational use.
 Not affiliated with subnetting.net.
-For personal/educational use only.

-![Preview](preview.png)